 NAME: Mynahs are part of the same family (Sturnidae) as the starlings.
 The English name is from Indian and refers to any starling of the Indian subcontinent.
 The Latin name is from ancient Greek and means ‘locust’ (akridos) and ‘hunter’ (theras); as for ‘tristis’, which means ‘sad’ in Latin, it is rather a misnomer as this bird sings well, and not sad tunes.

 HABITAT: Common mynahs are widespread on the islands of Hawaii

 DIET: This bird is omnivorous and will feed on insects, fruit, small reptiles and even carrion.

-CONSERVATION: In many places where it was introduced, the common mynah is considered as an ‘invasive’ and a ‘nuisance’ species for its facility at occupying new territory where introduced, damaging buildings where it nests, and displacing native bird species.
+CONSERVATION: In many places where it was introduced, the common mynah is now considered as an ‘invasive’ and a ‘nuisance’ species for its facility at occupying new territory, damaging buildings where it nests, and displacing native bird species.
 On the other hand, it is also in demand as a pet and the pet trade (legal and not) puts pressure on the species in its native habitat.

 The common mynah has a peculiar gait.
 Adding this to the yellow bar behind the eye gives it a unique look:

 Hear the calls (communal noise) of hundreds of common mynahs roosting in trees by a high-rise condo in Waikiki after sunset:

 Following a rain, water collects in puddles on lawns, becoming a great source of drinking and bathing water for birds: